hyperledger/aries-rfcs/features/0482-coprotocol-protocol/README.md

 }
 ```

-When an agent receives this message, is should discover what protocol implementations are available that match the criteria, and sort the candidates by preference.
-(Note that additional criteria can be added besides those shown here; see the Reference section.)
+When a `called` agent receives this message, it should discover what protocol implementations are available that match the criteria, and sort the candidates by preference.
+(Note that additional criteria can be added besides those shown here; see the [Reference section](#reference).)
 This could involve enumerating not-yet-loaded plugins.
 It could also involve negotiating a protocol with the remote party (e.g., the DID playing the role of `payer` in the example above) by querying its capabilities using the [Discover Features Protocol](../0031-discover-features/README.md).
 Of course, the capabilities of remote parties could also be cached to avoid this delay, or they could be predicted without confirmation, if circumstances suggest that's the best tradeoff.
-Once the candidates are sorted by preference, the best match should be selected, and the agent should generate an `attach` message that tells the caller how to interact:
+Once the candidates are sorted by preference, the best match should be selected.
+The coprotocol is NOT launched, but it is awaiting launch.
+The `called` agent should now generate an `attach` message that acknowledges the request to bind and tells the `caller` how to interact:

 ```jsonc
 {